Skarbot88/TicketBookingSystem/README.md

 Design decisions are documented as short ADRs in the repo root:
 - [0001-ResponseChoices.md](0001-ResponseChoices.md) — why event responses return ticket counts rather than the full ticket list
 - [0002-MinimalApi-to-ControllerPattern-Justification.md](0002-MinimalApi-to-ControllerPattern-Justification.md) — why controllers were chosen over Minimal APIs
-- [0003-Decision-to-go-with-optimistic-approach.md](0003-Decision-to-go-with-optimistic-approach.md) — the original SQLite-based optimistic approach
+- [0003-Decision-to-go-with-optimistic-approach.md](0003-Decision-to-go-with-optimistic-approach.md) — how concurrent reservations for the last ticket are resolved using the SQLite db.
+- Need to add the ADR for this Postgres approach.
 ## API overview

 | Method | Route | Description |